ericnerby/battleship-bot/README.md

         1. In the "Edit Environment Variable" window, click add and paste the path you copied earlier.
         1. Click OK or Apply on that window, the Environment Variables window, and the System settings window.
 1. Follow the on-screen instructions to play the game.
 You can type '-q' at any time to quit the application or '-h' at any time to bring up the help screen.

+\* **One additional compatibility note:** The app is set up to clear the screen at regular intervals to provide a tidier and easier to follow experience.
+If you use *Git Bash* as your shell to run the application, this functionality may not work, but the app should function otherwise.

 ## Playing a Game